 Tyrosine kinase inhibitors.
 Tyrosine kinase inhibitors are drugs that block cell communication and can stop tumor growth.
 Drugs that inhibit ALK are being tested in clinical trials.
 Other tyrosine kinase inhibitors that are being tested in clinical trials include inhibitors of the epidermal growth factor receptor (EGFR) and the insulin growth factor 1 receptor (IGR1R).
 These receptors help tumor cells grow and blocking them may slow or stop neuroblastoma growth.

 Other treatment options.
 Demethylating drugs such as decitabine (Dacogen) are currently being studied.
-Histone deacetylase inhibitors, substances that can prevent a tumor from growing and spreading, have also shown some promise as a treatment for neuroblastoma.
-At least three histone deacetylase inhibitors are now being studied in clinical trials for patients with refractory solid tumors, which are tumors that remain after the initial treatment.
+Histone deacetylase inhibitors, which are substances that can prevent a tumor from growing and spreading, have also shown some promise as a treatment for neuroblastoma.
+At least 3 histone deacetylase inhibitors are now being studied in clinical trials for patients with a refractory solid tumor, which is a tumor that remains after the initial treatment.

 An inhibitor of a key downstream target of MYCN, ornithine decarboxylase (ODC), is also being tested in early phase neuroblastoma clinical trials.